 # # #

-- 109 NRCA member companies participated this year (meaning NRCA shared at least one of their posts) compared with 71 companies last year—up 54 percent.
+- 114 member companies participated this year compared with 105 companies last year—up 7 percent.

 This month’s highlighted member benefits and tools.